EDGI: Equivariant Diffusion for Planning with Embodied Agents: Equivariant diffuser for generating interactions ( )

 We require that spatial positions are always expressed relative to a reference point, for example, the robot base or center of mass.
 This guarantees equivariance with respect to spatial translations: to achieve $\sethree$ equivariance, we only need to design an $\sothree$-equivariant architecture.

 \xhdr{Data representations} We consider 3D environments that contain an embodied agent as well as $n$ other objects.
 We parameterize their degrees of freedom with two $\sothree$ representations, namely the scalar representation $\rho_0$ and the vector representation $\rho_1$.
-Any $\sethree$ pose can be transformed to these two representations, see Appendix~\ref{app:algo} for details.
+Other representations that may occur in a dataset can often be expressed in $\rho_0$ and $\rho_1$.
+For example, object poses may be expressed as 3D rotations between a global frame and an object frame.
+We can convert such rotations into two $\rho_1$ representations through the inclusion map $\iota: \sothree \hookrightarrow \R^{2\times3}$ that chooses the first two columns of the rotation matrix.
+Such an embedding avoids challenging manifold optimization over $\sothree$, while we can still uncover the rotation matrix by orthonormalizing using a Gram-Schmidt process to recover the final column vector.
+Thus, any $\sethree$ pose can be transformed to these two representations.

 We assume that all trajectories transform under the regular representation of the time translation group $\timetranslation$ (similar to how images transform under spatial translations).
 Under $\permutation$, object properties permute, while robot properties or global properties of the state remain invariant.
 Each feature is thus either in the trivial or the standard representation of $\permutation$.

 Overall, we thus expect that data in environments experienced by our embodied agent to be categorized into four representations of the symmetry group $\fullgroup$: scalar object properties, vector object properties, scalar robotic degrees of freedom (or other global properties of the system), and vector robotic degrees of freedom (again including other global properties of the system).